Atlantis Software

 The company's primary focus remained on the low-cost cassette-based games for 8-bit machines for £1.99 and £2.99 (commonly known as "budget" games) that formed a significant part of the UK 8-bit software market during the 1980s.

-However, they later published games for the 16-bit disk-based Atari ST and Commodore Amiga formats.
+They later also moved into the 16-bit disk-based market and published games for the Atari ST and Amiga.

-Formats covered included the ZX Spectrum on which they published several games reviewed by the UK gaming press.